bjlkeng/bjlkeng.github.io/source/posts/pixelcnn.rst

    :math:`u_{i+1}`.
 5. Repeat step 2-4 until entire image is generated.

-This is a slow process!
-For a 32x32x3 image, we basically need to do a forward pass of the network 3072 times for a single image (of course we have some parallelism because we can do several images in batch).
-This is the downside of autoregressive models: training is done in parallel but generation is sequential (and slow).
+From this algorithm, you can see that we're generating one pixel at a time, a very slow process!
+For a 32x32x3 image, we basically need to do a forward pass of the network 3072 times for a single image (we have some parallelism because we can do several images in batch but of course we have the "9 women making 9 babies in a month" problem).
+This is the downside of autoregressive models: training is done in parallel (for convolutional autoregressive models) but generation is sequential (and slow).
 As a data point, my slow implementation took almost 37 mins to generate 16 images (forward passes were parallelized on the GPU but sampling was sequential in a loop on the CPU).

 |h2| Implementation Details |h2e|